 He also loves food and Thanksgiving.
 He asked his family to make sure they put a plate out for him for the holidays.
 He insisted that his brother not get more food than him.
 He wanted a FULL plate and a seat at the table.
 (While this may seem odd, dear reader, it is something souls in heaven ask for often.
 They can enjoy food through the smell of it here.
 I think it is why so many myths and religions do leave offerings for their loved ones.
 Spirits enjoy what we eat and can partake through offerings.
 It makes them so happy and they feel so included and honored.)
 So JC’s family did make him a plate for Thanksgiving.
 Below is a photo his sister shared with me.

-JC reminded me it isn’t what we have in life, it is what we do with it and who we share it with that counts.
+JC reminded me it isn’t what we have in life, it is what we do with it.
 Our time and love is our most precious gift to everyone who comes into our lives.
-JC reminded me we are a gift and so is everyone else we come in contact with.
+Simply put, JC reminded me we are a gift and so is everyone else we come in contact with.
 We are supposed to live life together and be present.

-This holiday season, wether you have to pretend the holidays do not exist, or you are doing your best to try and keep it together, or you are over joyed and celebrate, show up as yourself, as you know how, offer a kind word to the person behind you in line, ask a friend how they are doing, send a text to someone who matters in your life, make a phone call, just find a way to be present and offer yourself to the world.
+This holiday season, wether you have to pretend the holidays do not exist, or you are doing your best to try and keep it together, or you are overjoyed and celebrate, show up as yourself, as you know how, offer a kind word to the person behind you in line, ask a friend how they are doing, send a text to someone who matters in your life, make a phone call, just find a way to be present and offer yourself to the world.
 We will all be better for it.
-And I truly hope reading about JC helps you find hope and just a little holiday spirit this Christmas Eve Day and the whole rest of the season.
+And I truly hope reading about JC helps you find hope and just a little holiday spirit.

 Wishing you and yours the best always,